aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/embedFullFonts/_index.md

 ### Remarks

-The default value is ``False``, which means the fonts are subsetted before embedding.
+The default value is ``false``, which means the fonts are subsetted before embedding.
 Subsetting is useful if you want to keep the output file size smaller.
 Subsetting removes all unused glyphs from a font.

-When this value is set to ``True``, a complete font file is embedded into PDF without subsetting.
+When this value is set to ``true``, a complete font file is embedded into PDF without subsetting.
 This will result in larger output files, but can be a useful option when you want to edit the resulting PDF later (e.g. add more text).